Absence Management software provider launches NHS Wellbeing Module to cater growing trend for proactively managing employee wellbeing.

 - Why would direct access to a health and wellbeing module within an absence management system be useful for HR teams and employees?

 Having all the information you need to support health and wellbeing in your workplace, in one place!
-It is incredibly useful for you to have wellbeing guidance and information at your in fingertips to proactively support absences.
+It is incredibly useful for you to have wellbeing guidance and information at your fingertips to proactively support absences.

 For example, managing incidents of stress or re-occurring illness can be really challenging for both employees, and for line managers wanting to provide meaningful support.
-Having one place to collate and access absence data alongside a portal of information to give you advice and guidance on how to support employees proactively is a game changer.
+Having one place to collate and access absence data alongside a portal of information to give you advice and guidance on how to support employees proactively is a game-changer.

-Line managers have to juggle high volumes of work and complexity on a daily basis – e-days takes away the burden around managing absence and supports managers to make a positive difference within their teams.
+Line managers have to juggle high volumes of work and complexity on a daily basis – e-days take away the burden around managing absence and supports managers to make a positive difference within their teams.

 - What has brought about the recent importance placed on employee health and wellbeing and an organisations responsibility towards ensuring a high level of employee wellbeing?

 Employees entering the workforce for the first time are challenging traditional concepts of what is or what is not important at work.
-Individuals are increasingly motivated to work for organisations that proactively support the wellness of their employees; organisations who show a genuine commitment to look after the people who develop deliver success for that business.
+Individuals are increasingly motivated to work for organisations that proactively support the wellness of their employees; organisations who show a genuine commitment to looking after the people who develop deliver success for that business.

 Increasingly a ‘good’ organisation to work for is one that provides an environment that goes beyond traditional employee wellbeing support like a private medical scheme.
-It is one that proactively invests time and resource in understanding how employees are feeling and configuring an environment that nurtures wellbeing.
+It is one that proactively invests time and resources in understanding how employees are feeling and configuring an environment that nurtures wellbeing.

 - What sort of trends do you envisage emerging over the next twelve months around health and wellbeing in the workplace?

 Health and wellbeing will continue to be a major topic for HR teams and managers, with an increased focus more on mental health, not just physical health.
-Organisations need to challenge themselves to look beneath the exterior that individuals portray and to understand how the workplace might be contributing to stress, depression, anxiety etc, or how better to support personal issues that could impact working lives.
+Organisations need to challenge themselves to look beneath the exterior that individuals portray and to understand how the workplace might be contributing to stress, depression, anxiety, etc, or how better to support personal issues that could impact working lives.

 Organisations are starting to train up and champion Mental Health first aiders who are trained to spot the signs of mental health issues and start to develop communications and proactive plans to support individuals.
-The return to work interview will need to change, and managers will need to be trained to dig deeper in those meetings, engage employees so they feel able to trust their managers and begin to discuss mental health problems.
+The return to work interview will need to change, and managers will need to be trained to dig deeper into those meetings, engage employees so they feel able to trust their managers and begin to discuss mental health problems.

-In addition to this, there will be more focus on the working environment as a key to enhanced wellbeing: adaptable working spaces, ability to work flexibly (whenever) and from home/coffee shops etc (wherever), a greater level of attention for the employee’s family and how individuals manage work/home life (as well as leave options for new additions or caring responsibilities) and how tech can make a difference to how individuals connect with organisations/their line managers/their work.
+In addition to this, there will be more focus on the working environment as a key to enhanced wellbeing: adaptable working spaces, ability to work flexibly (whenever) and from home/coffee shops, etc (wherever), a greater level of attention for the employee’s family and how individuals manage work/home life (as well as leave options for new additions or caring responsibilities) and how tech can make a difference to how individuals connect with organisations/their line managers/their work.